Carl Palmer

-Carl Frederick Kendall Palmer (born 20 March 1950) is an English drummer best known as founding member and the last surviving member of the progressive rock supergroup Emerson, Lake & Palmer.
-He was also a founding member of progressive rock supergroup Asia.
+Carl Frederick Kendall Palmer (born 20 March 1950) is an English drummer.
+He was a founding member of the supergroups Emerson, Lake & Palmer and Asia, a touring drummer for The Crazy World of Arthur Brown and a founding member of Atomic Rooster.
 He has toured with his own bands since 2001, including Palmer, the Carl Palmer Band, and currently, Carl Palmer's ELP Legacy.
-He previously was a touring drummer for The Crazy World of Arthur Brown and a founding member of Atomic Rooster.

 Palmer was inducted into the Modern Drummer Hall of Fame in 1989, and was awarded the Prog God Award at the 2017 Progressive Music Awards.

 Career

 Early groups, Arthur Brown, and Atomic Rooster

 Palmer began taking drum lessons as a young boy.
-He took lessons with Britain's best-known classical percussionist of the twentieth century, James Blades, which undoubtedly contributed hugely to his masterful technique, sense of composition, and fluency across the entire gamut of percussion instruments.
+He took lessons with Britain's best-known classical percussionist of the twentieth century, James Blades.
 His first band, formed with others from the Midlands area, was originally known as the King Bees, but changed its name to the Craig.
 In 1966, the band made its first record, "I Must Be Mad", with flip side "Suspense", produced by Larry Page.
 At this time, Palmer also did his first session work, playing on the song "Love Light" by the Chants, a group from Liverpool.
 Later in 1966, he was then invited to join Chris Farlowe and the Thunderbirds.

 Drachen Theaker was the original drummer for The Crazy World of Arthur Brown, founded by Arthur Brown.
 Theaker abruptly left the band during a U.S. tour in 1969.
-Carl Palmer was quickly recruited as a replacement and became a permanent band member.
+Palmer was quickly recruited as a replacement and became a permanent band member.

 Vincent Crane was the keyboard player with the Crazy World of Arthur Brown, and both he and Palmer left that group in the summer of 1969 to strike out musically on their own as Atomic Rooster, a trio formed with vocalist/bassist Nick Graham.
 Palmer reports that Brown himself had "gone missing on a commune on Long Island" and that this was a deciding factor in forming the new band.
 There were several personnel changes in the band, and their first album was released in early 1970.
 Meanwhile, Palmer received a call from Keith Emerson to audition for a new group and left Atomic Rooster in the summer of 1970.